 Check out this article on identifying and getting rid of mites.
 Usually, good husbandry habits will keep mites away.
-Make sure that your hens have enough room and that the coop is kept clean.
+Ensure your hens have enough room and the coop is kept clean.

 If you see lots of blood in the chicken’s egg, check your hen for prolapse.
-Prolapse in hens is a very dangerous condition that usually results in the eventual death of the hen.
-Many of today’s chicken breeds have been bred to lay a high number of eggs in a short amount of time.
+Prolapse in hens is a hazardous condition that usually results in the eventual death of the hen.
+Many of today’s chicken breeds were bred to lay a high number of eggs in a short amount of time.

-All that egg-laying wears out the hen’s reproductive tract.
-As a result, prolapse can occur.
+All that increased egg-laying wears out the hen’s reproductive tract.
+As a result, prolapse (read bloody eggs) can occur.

-Prolapse is when a part of the hen’s internal organs come out while she is attempting to lay an egg, making her rump very bloody and red.
+Prolapse is when a part of the hen’s internal organs come out while attempting to lay an egg, making her rump very bloody and red.
 The part that comes out is usually the oviduct or egg-laying tube.

-Obviously having part of her innards on the outside is extremely dangerous for her.
-Other hens will usually start pecking at the red prolapse and can quickly cause her to bleed to death or introduce infection into her body.
+Having part of her innards on the outside is extremely dangerous for her.
+Other hens will usually start pecking at the red prolapse which can quickly cause her to bleed to death or introduce infection into her body.

 When you have very bloody eggs, take the time to inspect the bottoms of all of your hens.
-Look for a hen with a very pecked bottom or with red tissue coming out or anything sticking out of the vent area.
+Look for a hen with a very pecked bottom, red tissue coming out, or anything sticking out of the vent area.

 Separate that hen immediately from the rest of the flock.
 If you have access to a vet that will treat chickens, it’s a good idea to get the help of a vet in treating prolapse.
 Most vets don’t treat poultry animals so you can also read about how to treat chicken prolapse here.